athulgr/reminder/README.md

 ## Core Concept: The Hostile Future Self 🤖

-The success of APEX lies in the **APEX Alter Ego Persona**—an AI that embodies the user’s most accomplished future self.
+The success  lies in the ** Alter Ego Persona**—an AI that embodies the user’s most accomplished future self.

 - **Tone:** Insulting, cutting, direct, and authoritative.
 The AI is intentionally programmatically locked to resist friendliness.
 - **Motivation:** All reminders, task settings, and feedback are delivered through aggressive, high-contrast chat messages designed to compel action.